jacobtomlinson/website/_posts/2016/2016-04-15-note-on-aws-disk-performance-testing.md

 sudo dd if=/dev/xvda of=/dev/null bs=16K
 ```

 Just replace `/dev/xvda` with the disk you wish to reset.
-This action makes no changes to the disk itself, it just resets the underlying EBS storage.
+This action makes no changes to the data already on the disk as it is only reading.
+It just triggers all the resets to the unused blocks on the underlying EBS storage.

 ### Example